home Contact Us Specials About Us Shopping Cart

 Sound Recording Comparison

--Shure SM57 and the iSK DM-57 dynamic instrument microphones
+Shure SM57 and the iSK DM-57 dynamic instrument microphones

 Overdriven Guitar Amp